 We also compare the behaviour of the proposed models in the text summarization task when tuning on a small amount of data.
 Based on the pipeline from [Khandelwal et al., 2019], we trained both models on 3000 objects from the CNN/Daily Mail datasets [Hermann et al., 2015, Nallapati et al., 2016].
-The obtained ROUGEs are not high (Table 5.4) but match the result from the paper cited and highlight the similar behaviour of the classical GPT-2 and TTM-72.
-SVD-50 shows a bit worse outcome, except for the ROUGE-L metric.
-The DistillGPT gives the expected lowest score; unexpectedly, but on the summarization task the OPT-350m loses to TTM-72 while remaining high only on the ROUGE-L.
+The obtained ROUGEs are not high (Table 5.4) but match the result from cited paper and highlight the similar behaviour of the classical GPT-2 and TTM-72.
+SVD-50 shows a bit worse outcome, except for the metric ROUGE-L.

 We introduced an approach to obtain the compressed version of the GPT-2 model by representing its layer with its compressed analogue of a smaller number of parameters.
-We incorporate custom TTM layers as Fully Connected layers in a transformer-based GPT-2 architecture and evaluate it on Language modelling and Language Understanding tasks on English language.
+We incorporate custom TTM layers as Fully Connected layers in a transformerbased GPT-2 architecture and evaluate it on Language modelling and Language Understanding tasks on English language.
 This modification results in a 40% reduction in model size, while maintaining performance on in-domain tasks without significant loss in quality.
 Furthermore, in out-of-domain tasks, our proposed model outperforms similar architectures that use SVD instead of Fully-Connected layers and training from scratch under the same conditions.
 We compare our method with other approaches to compressing the effective model size: distillation (DistillGPT) and training cut version of the architechture from scratch (OPT model).
 Our model significantly surpasses DistillGPT, but the OPT model provides the best score.
 This trend continues in downstream tasks such as Language Understanding and Text Summarization, where the quality of our resulting model is lower than the original but superior to baseline compressed models.
 These results show that in case of training a compressed or cut version of the given model from scratch, the dataset and training setup play a more significant role than the choice of method.
 DistillGPT2 has a week setup; OPT has a strong setup and well-prepared dataset; our model employs a regular dataset and mimics the training setup of the original model.